mayowana/mayowana/README.md

-### Hi there 👋
+# Hi there 👋

-My name is Oluwamayowa George and I'm a frontend developer/ UX Engineer.
+## My name is Oluwamayowa George and I'm a frontend developer/ UX Engineer.

-I have ovr 8 years of experience in Content, Marketing and Growth Strategy.
+I have 9 years of experience in Content, Marketing and Growth Strategy, and one year of front-end development working with React.

-I started programming in March 2020 and I am currently proficient with the use of HTML5, CSS3, ES6 JavaScript and React.
-I am currently learning PHP to increase my skillset.

-I'd love roles where I can grow and expand my skillset while learning from more experienced developers.

 I am based in Lagos, Nigeria, but I am very open to remote roles across the globe.

+My work includes:

+### Grill Brothers: A simple restaurant app built with React and uses Redux for products and cart management

+You can view it [here](https://github.com/mayowana/grill-brothers/)
 <!--
 **mayowana/mayowana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.